-And they came unto Jacob their father unto the land of Canaan, and told him all that befell unto the...
+And when Jacob had made an end of commanding his sons, he gathered up his feet into the bed, and yie...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.